F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

    |

    For example, to create a role for an EC2 service follow these steps:

-       1. In the navigation pane of the console, click :guilabel:`Roles` and then select :guilabel:`Create role`.
+       a.
+In the navigation pane of the console, click :guilabel:`Roles` and then select :guilabel:`Create role`.

-       2. Select the EC2 service that you will use for this role.
+       b.
+Select the EC2 service that you will use for this role.
 Then click :guilabel:`Next: Permissions`.

-       3. Click :guilabel:`Create policy` to open a new browser tab and then create a new policy.
+       c.
+Click :guilabel:`Create policy` to open a new browser tab and then create a new policy.

-       4. Select the EC2 service, expand :guilabel:`Write box` and select the :guilabel:`CreateRoute/ReplaceRoutes` boxes that you want the service to have.
+       d.
+Select the EC2 service, expand :guilabel:`Write box` and select the :guilabel:`CreateRoute/ReplaceRoutes` boxes that you want the service to have.

-       5. Specify the route-table resource ARN for the ReplaceRoute and CreateRoute action.
+       e.
+Specify the route-table resource ARN for the ReplaceRoute and CreateRoute action.

-       6. Add a route table ARN with the following syntax: ``arn:aws:ec2:region:account:route-table/route-table-id``
+       f.
+Add a route table ARN with the following syntax: ``arn:aws:ec2:region:account:route-table/route-table-id``

-       7. Optionally, add a Request Condition.
+       g.
+Optionally, add a Request Condition.

-       8. Choose :guilabel:`Review policy` then select :guilabel:`Create policy`.
+       h.
+Choose :guilabel:`Review policy` then select :guilabel:`Create policy`.

    .. image:: ../images/aws/AWSIAMRoleSummary.png